Proptech

 The new architecture improved discoverability with clear labels, grouped content by user intent, and made navigation simple and action-oriented.

-We started with rough sketches focused on clean, modular sections to make the experience easier to scan and digest.
-Each team member contributed ideas, which we brought together into a cohesive layout.
-From there, we translated the sketches into low-fidelity wireframes in Figma, refining the structure and content flow collaboratively.
-These wireframes became the foundation for our high-fidelity designs, which emphasized clear calls-to-action, member impact, and intuitive navigation.
+We began with rough sketches focused on clean, modular sections that would make the experience easier to scan and digest.
+Each team member contributed ideas, which we combined into a cohesive layout.
+From there, we translated these into low-fidelity wireframes in Figma, refining the structure and content flow through collaborative feedback.

 Users found key content twice as fast